NE-/Learning_Notes/Languages/Assembly/General.md

 ## Maskable (AKA IRQ - Interrupt Request)
 - These are interrupts that can be disabled.
 Usually by setting a bit in the IMR.
 - Maskable because they are safe to give lower priority without any repercussions.
-- Higher response times than NMIs
+- Higher response times than NMIs.
 ## Non-Maskable (NMI)
 - Cannot be disabled or ignored (CPU dependent).
 - Used for high priority tasks (e.g. critical response time is needed) that can crash a system if interrupted.